phoenixframework/phoenix/guides/deployment/heroku.md

   ssl: true
 ```

-Finally, we need to decrease the timeout for the websocket transport in `lib/hello_web/endpoint.ex`:
+Finally, if you plan on using websockets, then we will need to decrease the timeout for the websocket transport in `lib/hello_web/endpoint.ex`.
+If you do not plan on using websockets, then leaving it set to false is fine.
+You can find further explanation of the options available at the [documentation](https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#socket/3-websocket-configuration).

 ```elixir
 defmodule HelloWeb.Endpoint do